 The City of Chickasaw is committed to investigating all illicit discharge complaints.
 Currently, illicit discharges are either reported directly to the City's Environmental Officer or received by the City Police Department and recorded in their docket.
-On the City's website, the contact person for reporting illicit discharges is the Maintenance Supervisor.
-Illicit discharge response is primarily the responsibility of the Environmental Officer.
+On the City's website, the contact person for reporting illicit discharges and who is primarily in charge of providing responses is the Building Inspector/Environmental Officer.
 All reported illicit discharge complaints and the results of any investigations, including the issuance of citations, is documented.
+During this reporting period, there were zero (0) reports of illegal discharge.